WhereJuly/62-http-convenience-pack/readme.md

   <img src="./.docs/banner.jpg" width="100%"/>
 </div>

-The small TypeScript HTTP convenience package to validate, normalize and apply uniform HTTP methods, statuses and MIME types across your application HTTP requests and responses.
+The small TypeScript HTTP convenience package to expose uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services.
+Manipulation functionality (validate, normalize etc.) is provided as well.

 Suggest the use cases you find missing from the package either in Discussions or as pull requests.